bit101/bufkill/readme.md

 ### Back to simplicity

-`buf-kill` handles all this pretty well:
+`bufkill` handles all this pretty well:

 - Read-only buffers and terminal buffers are closed directly without saving.
 - Modified buffers will prompt you to Save or Discard changes.